Meyaal/gitpod-full-template/README.md

 I have been i contact with student Turtor to get some assistance with that.
 The advice that I have got was as long as code is passed validation it should be fine for now.

 I tried to fix by reading the message showed on lighthouse about the values.
 I tried to minimize my CSS file by removing white spaces, but it didn't help to change the value.
+I changed size for input-container, the fieldset and the size of logo to minimize the load of network, but it didn't help so much.

 inline-style
 Inline-style: